nrcpp/NltkNet/README.md

 ## Getting Started

 When whole third-party stuff is in-place then we are ready to test NltkNet.
-Install it from Package Manager Console by typing:
+Install NltkNet nuget package using your usual way.
+For example from Package Manager Console by pasting:

 ```
 Install-Package NltkNet